candidelabs/candide-docs/docs/getting-started/about-candide/0-overview.md

 ## Introducing CANDIDE

-*CANDIDE* is a smart contract wallet on Ethereum
+*CANDIDE* is an EVM compatibale smart contract wallet

 ## CANDIDE Special Features
 #### No Seed Phrases | Contract-Based Recovery
 CANDIDE hides seed phrases thanks to a system called Social Recovery.
 Users can recover their lost wallet by simply calling their set recovery contacts.
 We detail our chosen design for account recovery here.

-### Bundled Transactions
+### Batched Transactions
 Candide allows transactions to execute a sequence of transactions, which helps bring user-friendly Dapps.
 The common case for many smart contract interactions is 2 transactions: Approve ERC-20 spend + Spend.
 Users can sign once to commit to both transactions that can be signed one after the other atomically.
 More on Bundled Transactions

 ### Gas Abstraction

 Candide allows users to pay network fees in ERC-20s with Paymasters.
 Upon signing up, users won't need to have ETH to deploy their smart contract-based wallet, and can simply deposit funds and transact without knowing the notion of gas payments in ETH.
 We detail our chosen paymaster design here.

-## A Technicality in a nutshell
+### ERC-4337

+CANDIDE wallet leverages [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337), the account abstraction proposal which completely avoids the need for consensus-layer protocol changes.
 Users confirm the signing of the transaction.
 CANDIDE mobile client packages the transactions in a UserOperation that contains the necessary information about the sender, and the transactions, along with signatures and other data for verification.

-Candide extends the entry point logic to support paymasters that sponsor transactions for their users.
-Bundlers then package up a set of UserOperation objects into a single “bundle transaction”, then call handles on pre-published global entry point contracts.
+Candide extends the `EntryPoint` logic to support `paymasters` that sponsor transactions for their users. `Bundlers` then package up a set of `UserOperation` objects into a single “bundle transaction”, then call handles on pre-published global entry point contracts.
 Users' transactions then get included in an Ethereum block.